This policy details the University's commitment to matters of equality and diversity and indicates its plans for further action in this area.

 First destination data, detailing the employment students secure having graduated from the University will be monitored and evaluated to see if particular groups of students from under represented groups develop better career paths than others.

-Counselling and advice for students relating to discrimination, harassment and bullying will be available from the Student Support Office and the Harassment Advisors.
+Counselling and advice for students relating to discrimination, harassment and bullying will be available from the Student Wellbeing Office and the Harassment Advisors.

 Appendix 1 – Definitions of protected characteristics